c-thun/10ify/README.md

 ![](Screenshots/step_1.png)

-#### Step 2 : Type in all the commands one by one
+#### Step 2 : Type in all the commands one by one (depending on your OS)

 ![](Screenshots/step_3.png)

 #### Step 3 : Choose your theme!
-This will change your icons, shell, and application theme based on your choice
+This will change your icons, shell, and application theme based on your choice.
+More themes will be added with time :)

 ![](Screenshots/step_4a.png)